Birdwatcher's Diary™

 As most birders know, particularly those who record their sightings, periodically the birder's world is treated to the phenomena of "splits" and "lumps."
 Two sub-species of the same species are now treated as two separate species, or, conversely, two separate species are now treated as two sub-species of the same species.
 There are also cases of simple re-naming of species.
 In all these cases, if you have sightings recorded in your Birdwatcher's Diary archives, those archives are suddenly "wrong."
 What to do?
 You'll find step-by-step instructions for updating your old sightings in a later section of this manual.

 Instead of recalling just one day's sightings, you may wish to read in a group of sightings.
-Reading in all the stored data will produce a "life list," or at least as much of a life list as you have been recording with Birdwatcher's Diary.
+Reading in all the stored data (note: you can only do this from your "local" files, not from your Dropbox archives) will produce a "life list," or at least as much of a life list as you have been recording with Birdwatcher's Diary.
 But you may wish to produce a life list which is restricted in some way – by date, by location, by state, etc., and Birdwatcher's Diary is designed to let you do that as well.
 To create any list (full or partial), tap the Year/Life List on the screen above and you'll see this screen:

-You can use multiple criteria at once, so, for example, you can generate a list restricted to this year of all the birds you've seen in Santa Clara County which you have photographed.
+You can use multiple criteria at once, so, for example, you can generate a list restricted to the species you've seen in Santa Clara County during the month of May which you have photographed.

-Once you've entered your criteria (or not entered any criteria, in which case you are requesting a real "life list"), tap the Create List button on the upper right (or tap the Cancel button to change your mind).
-The software will generate the list, and also display a summary of what you've produced, like this:
+Once you've entered your criteria, tap the Create List button on the upper right (or tap the Cancel button to change your mind).
+The software will make a temporary backup of your "active" sightings (so you won't lose them and can quickly return to them), generate the list, and display a summary of what you've produced, like this:

 There is one subtle point when recalling archived data (and life lists, which are just a way of recalling more than one set of archived data at a time).
 If a sighting includes a bird which is not part of the currently active master list, it will be added to the list.
-If, for example, your currently active master list is your state list, the recalled life list will still include birds you saw in other states or countries (unless you limited the criteria for the search, of course).
+If, for example, your currently active master list is your state list, a recalled life list will still include birds you saw in other states or countries (unless you limited the criteria for the search, of course), and the name of the list displayed on the main screen will change to "Composite List."
+Typically you'll want to recall a "real" list (e.g., "United States" or "California" or whatever) before you start to record new sightings.

 The final option on the Archive/Input/Output/Lists screen is Lists, which allows you to save and recall master lists of birds.
 While Birdwatcher's Diary includes Enhanced Intelliscroll™ for what we believe is the fastest possible method of searching through long lists, you'll be able to tick off the bird even faster if you are using a shorter list containing only the birds you might possibly see.
 Having the software search through a complete list of world birds makes no sense; even searching through a complete list of North American birds may be unnecessarily time consuming.